Why are we attributing so much power to the CSS design and forgetting that there is the HTML?

-This article was written a couple of years ago after realizing that lots of people, specially web developers, were attributing too much power to the CSS design, almost forgetting that there was the markup behind.
+This article was written a couple of years ago after realizing that lots of people, specially web developers, were attributing too much power to the CSS design, almost forgetting that there was the HTML markup behind.

 If you take the style off, what's left?